jack-mil/atpg-toolkit/docs/template2.typ

 #let ilm(
   // The title for your work.
   title: [Your Title],
   // Author's name.
   author: "Author",
   // The paper size to use.
-  paper-size: "a4",
+  paper-size: "us-letter",
   // Date that will be displayed on cover page.
   // The value needs to be of the 'datetime' type.
   // More info: https://typst.app/docs/reference/foundations/datetime/
   // Example: datetime(year: 2024, month: 03, day: 17)
   date: datetime.today(),
   // Format in which the date will be displayed on cover page.
   // More info: https://typst.app/docs/reference/foundations/datetime/#format
   // The default format will display date as: MMMM DD, YYYY
   date-format: "[month repr:long] [day padding:zero], [year repr:full]",
+  header:"",
   // Fonts
-  body-font: ("Noto Serif"),
+  body-font: "Noto Serif",
   body-font-size: 12pt,
   raw-font: ("Cascadia Code", "Fira Mono"),
-  raw-font-size: 9pt,
+  raw-font-size: 11pt,
-  headings-font: ("Noto Serif"),
+  headings-font: "Source Sans 3",
   // An abstract for your work.
 Can be omitted if you don't have one.
   abstract: none,
   // The contents for the preface page.
 This will be displayed after the cover page.
 Can
   // be omitted if you don't have one.
   preface: none,
   // The result of a call to the `outline` function or `none`.
   // Set this to `none`, if you want to disable the table of contents.
   // More info: https://typst.app/docs/reference/model/outline/
   table-of-contents: outline(),
   // Display an appendix after the body but before the bibliography.
   appendix: (
     enabled: false,